The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Equilibrium Configurations and Stability

 The equilibrium set $\Delta(M,\Lambda)=0$ reduces, for neutral SdS, to the Nariai curve $9M^2\Lambda=1$, which forms the boundary of the physical static-patch domain.
 Within the domain $0<9M^2\Lambda<1$ one has $\Delta>0$, so the flux direction does not change sign.

+The Nariai curve is a degenerate boundary of the physical static-patch domain, rather than an ordinary interior equilibrium line.
+Perturbations into the physical domain \(0<9M^2\Lambda<1\) have \(\Delta>0\), so the anomaly-induced flow decreases \(M\) and carries the solution away from the Nariai boundary.
+This defines the semiclassical phase diagram of SdS evaporation shown in Fig.~\ref{phase}.

-The sign of $\Delta'(M)$ above and below this line determines whether the evolution is attractive or repulsive, yielding a semiclassical \textit{phase diagram} of SdS evaporation (see Fig.~\ref{phase}).
-The values of $\Lambda$ shown are far larger than the observed cosmological constant but the analysis cleanly isolates the qualitative structure of the evaporation dynamics.
-No nondegenerate equilibrium configuration exists within the static patch: the anomaly-induced flux drives the black hole mass monotonically toward $M \to 0$ (empty de Sitter), with the Nariai boundary marking the unique zero-flux limit that separates evaporating from unphysical regions of parameter space.
+The values of \(\Lambda\) shown are far larger than the observed cosmological constant, but the analysis cleanly isolates the qualitative structure of the evaporation dynamics.
+No nondegenerate equilibrium configuration exists within the static patch: the anomaly-induced flux drives the black-hole mass monotonically toward \(M\to0\), corresponding to empty de~Sitter, while the Nariai boundary marks the unique zero-flux limit separating the evaporating domain from the unphysical region of parameter space.

 Having established the global structure of evaporation and the location of equilibrium boundaries in $(M,\Lambda)$ space, we now turn to the thermodynamics experienced by local static observers within the de~Sitter static patch.